hennas/Senti24/README.md

-# Senti24
+# Project 4: Senti24

 ## IMPORTANT DOWNLOADS
+Pre-processed data for analysis: https://www.dropbox.com/s/xxgg5i6oj1oe2tk/pre-processed-data.zip?dl=1
+* **IF YOU WANT TO TEST THE ANALYSIS, YOU MUST DOWNLOAD THIS FILE, EXTRACT IT, AND PLACE THE data_preprocessed_combined.csv IN THE data/ DIRECTORY OF THIS PROJECT!**

-Database with Sentiments and Categories: https://www.dropbox.com/s/ob53ujy8nwfi49a/database.zip?dl=1
+Database with Sentiments and Categories: https://www.dropbox.com/s/dnn96hgi59ufivd/database.zip?dl=1
 * Read the files as UTF-8, so they will display properly

-Full GUI environment: (ADD LINK HERE)

 ## Setup
-**The full environment required for the GUI to work, can be downloaded from here: (ADD DROPBOX LINK)** </br>
+**Before starting the analysis, you must [download the pre-processed data](https://www.dropbox.com/s/xxgg5i6oj1oe2tk/pre-processed-data.zip?dl=1) , and place it in the data/ folder** </br>
 It contains the 2GB pre-processed data used in the analysis, as files that big can't be uploaded here.
 You may also need 16GB of RAM to run this code.

 You can install the required Python libraries with: